 The skilled veterinarians and technicians at Juanita Bay Veterinary Hospital can’t wait to meet you and your pet.
 It is our privilege to serve Kirkland, WA and the surrounding areas.
 With compassion and high-quality care, we aspire to help our pet patients, their owners, and the community as a whole.

 Dr. Clark’s father founded Juanita Bay Veterinary Hospital in the 1960’s.
-As the current owner, Dr. Clark has practiced in the Kirkland area since graduating from Washington State University’s School of Veterinary Medicine.
+As the current owner and medical director, Dr. Clark has practiced in the Kirkland area since graduating from Washington State University’s School of Veterinary Medicine.
 He is married with two daughters, two cats, and one dog.
 In his free time, Dr. Clark enjoys skiing and fly fishing and is an automobile and motorcycle enthusiast.

 Dr. Schaeffer grew up in Bothell, WA.
 In 2007, she graduated from Washington State University’s School of Veterinary Medicine.
 She loves getting to know pets and their people.
 Dr. Schaeffer and her husband share their home with two dogs and one cat.
 She enjoys hiking and camping with her husband, along with gardening and creating stained glass projects.